 More carbon has been released into the atmosphere since the final day of the Noordwijk conference, November 7, 1989, than in the entire history of civilization preceding it.

-(The information in this post was derived from an article in The New York Times Magazine published on August 5, 1918.
+Much of the information in this post was derived from an article in The New York Times Magazine published on August 5,1918.
 You can read the full article, “Losing Earth: The Decade We Almost Stopped Climate Change,” here.

 Image by Jody Davis from Pixabay.